 Involve Real Conversations during Sexual Harassment Prevention Training

-But nearly one-third (32%) of 1,078 participants of the Human Resource Management Society said that their organizations have made changes to sexual harassment prevention training in the last 12 months.
+But nearly one-third (32%) of 1,078 participants of the Human Resource Management Society said that their organizations have made changes to sexual harassment prevention courses in the last 12 months.

 What are some of the changes we can make to make these courses more effective?